-If your debt security is denominated in, or determined by reference to, a foreign currency, you will compute your amortizable bond premium in unit of the foreign currency, and your amortizable bond premium will reduce your interest income in units of the foreign currency.
+If you purchase your debt security for an amount in excess of its principal amount, you may elect to treat the excess as amortizable bond premium.
+If you make this election, you will reduce the amount required to be included in your income each year with respect to interest on your debt security by the amount of amortizable bond premium allocable to that year, based on your debt security's yield to maturity.
+If your debt security is denominated in, or determined by reference to, a foreign currency, you will compute your amortizable bond premium in units of the foreign currency, and your amortizable bond premium will reduce your interest income in units of the foreign currency.
 Gain or loss recognized that is attributable to changes in exchange rates between the time your amortized bond premium offsets interest income and the time of the acquisition of your debt security is generally taxable as ordinary income or loss.
 If you make an election to amortize bond premium, it will apply to all debt instruments, other than debt instruments the interest on which is excludible from gross income, that you hold at the beginning of the first taxable year to which the election applies, or that you thereafter acquire, and you may not revoke it without the consent of the IRS.
-See also "Original Issue Discount - Election to Treat Al Interest as Original Issue Discount".
+See also "Original Issue Discount".